mahouboy23/IB-notes/sl subjects/Anglais Literrature.md

 QUESTIONS:
 -who are the character
+The character Jany, Mary, John.
+John mother

 -what is the plot
+It is about a women dealing with the stress of having her child and going into depression

 -what is the tone
+The tone is dark and gloomy

 -what is the theme
+The theme is the oppression of women in the 19th centurie

 -what is the authors purpose in writing this text
+To raise awareness about the depression because he also suffered it